bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    Used in the restore command.
 Takes no argument.

 days
-   Used to define the number of days the :strong:`list nextvol` command should consider when looking for jobs to be run.
-The days keyword can also be used on the :strong:`status dir` command so that it will display jobs scheduled for the number of days you want.
-It can also be used on the :strong:`rerun` command, where it will automatically select all failed jobids in the last number of days for rerunning.
+   Used to define the number of days the :bcommand:`list nextvol` command should consider when looking for jobs to be run.
+The days keyword can also be used on the :bcommand:`status dir` command so that it will display jobs scheduled for the number of days you want.
+It can also be used on the :bcommand:`rerun` command, where it will automatically select all failed jobids in the last number of days for rerunning.

 devices
    Used in the show command.
 Takes no arguments.